tserrante/ZendeskDateTimeTool/README.md

 # Zendesk Date Time Tool

 Date Time Tool inserts a date time string into the textarea of a Zendesk ticket on a given keypress.
 The extension also generates a timeline from the date time tags.

 ## How to install the Date Time Tool Chrome Extension for ZenDesk

-Have IT deploy to chrome browser
+Have IT deploy to chrome browser, load as an unpacked extension, or generate a .crx file.

 ## Instructions for use